Caution Before Proceeding Without a Lawyer

 Cash, Cashier's Checks, or Money Orders are the only form of payment accepted from Self-Represented Parties.
 Personal checks are not accepted.
 Cash is accepted at the public intake windows only, not by mail or the courthouse drop boxes.
 See the forms sections below for fee waiver or fee installment applications.
-Once a case number is assigned, you can also pay electronically by ACH or with a debit card via Pay.gov.
+Once a case number is assigned, you can also pay electronically with a debit card via Pay.gov.
 See the Filing Fees page for more information.

 What forms do I need to file?

 - Barebones: Below are the limited documents needed for a “Barebones” filing, which may be used when debtors need to file quickly.

 - Chapter 7: The documents needed for a complete Chapter 7 filing can be found here.

 - Chapter 13: The documents needed for a complete Chapter 13 filing can be found here.

 If circumstances arise where a debtor cannot complete all required schedules and statements at the time of filing, the bankruptcy petition may still be filed by completing and filing the initial documents identified below.
 The remaining documents will be due within a certain period after the “barebones” petition is filed, usually 14 days.

 - Notice to Individual Debtor Filing for Bankruptcy (Form 2010)

 - Creditor Mailing Matrix - MUST be typed or legibly handwritten in the required format, see instructions.